H.R. 979: AM Radio for Every Vehicle Act of 2025

 Placed on House floor schedule, Calendar No. 330.

-Congress wants AM radio in every new car
+AM radio should come standard in every new car

 Why it matters

 H.R.
 979 tells the Transportation Department to write a rule requiring most new passenger vehicles sold in the United States to include AM radio as standard equipment.
-That means the receiver has to be built in from the start, not offered as a paid add-on.
+The receiver has to be built in from the start, not offered as a paid add-on.

 Before the rule kicks in, carmakers selling vehicles without AM would have to say so clearly on the label.
 They also could not charge a separate fee for AM access during that transition period.

-The bill is framed around safety as much as convenience.
-Congress requires a Transportation Department report on whether AM reception creates problems for advanced automated vehicles, and it orders GAO to study whether other emergency-alert tools can reach at least 90% of the U.S. population during a crisis, including at night.
+The bill leans as much on safety as convenience.
+It requires a Transportation Department report on whether AM reception creates problems for advanced automated vehicles, and it orders GAO to study whether other emergency-alert tools can reach at least 90% of the U.S. population during a crisis, including at night.

 H.R.
-979 also creates one federal standard, so states and local governments could not set separate AM-radio rules for passenger vehicles.
-The mandate would sunset 8 years after enactment unless Congress acts again.
+979 also sets one federal standard, so states and local governments could not write their own AM-radio rules for passenger vehicles.
+The mandate would sunset 8 years after enactment unless Congress renews it.

 H.R.
 979 Bill Summary